Carer Information & Patient Record

 A Carer Champion is a staff member at your practice who support carers.

-(name of champion) is the Practice's Carer Champion at (name of practice).
+Julie Chambers is the Practice's Carer Champion at The Calverton Practice.

 As a Carer, you are entitled to an annual flu vaccine, a health check and can request a Carers Assessment.